naftaliharris/lazysort/README.md

 requested values, not with quickselect or another O(n) selection algorithm.
 And LazySorted is empirically faster.

++ Doesn't the standard library have a heapq module?

+Yes, but that's only useful if you...

 + How is lazysorted licensed?

 lazysorted is BSD licensed.
 So you can use it pretty much however you like!